 Enhanced Superconductivity in Th2Mo2Ru2Si4C with a Collapsed Intergrowth Structure

-• We report the discovery of bulk superconductivity in a new quinary intermetallic compound Th2Mo2Ru2Si4C, which crystallizes in a collapsed 22241-type structure.
-This structure is characterized as an intergrowth of ThMo2Si2C and ThRu2Si2 units, interconnected by equivalent Si-Si bondings that enhance inter-sublattice coupling.
-The refined lattice parameters are a = 4.2212(1) Å and c = 20.3899(7) Å. Electrical resistivity and magnetic susceptibility measurements on both polycrystalline and single-crystal samples consistently demonstrate bulk superconductivity with a transition temperature Tc~6.0 K, significantly higher than those of the constituent compound ThMo2Si2C and related analogs.
-The superconducting state exhibits nearly isotropic behavior under magnetic fields, attributable to strong covalent interlayer coupling.
-First-principles calculations reveal a substantial contribution from Mo-d orbitals near the Fermi level, which exhibits several band crossing points.
-The enhancement in Tc can be explained by a synergistic combination of a valence electron concentration and an inter-sublattice self-doping effect between the Ru2Si2 and Mo2Si2C layers.
+• We report the discovery of bulk superconductivity in a new quinary intermetallic compound Th2Mo2Ru2Si4C, crystallized in a collapsed 22241-type structure.
+This structure is characterized by the intergrowth of ThMo2Si2C and ThRu2Si2 units interconnected by equivalent Si-Si bonds that enhance inter-sublattice coupling.
+The refined lattice parameters are a=4.2212(1) Å and c=20.3899(7) Å. Electrical resistivity and magnetic susceptibility measurements of both polycrystalline and single-crystal samples consistently demonstrate bulk superconductivity with a transition temperature TC ∼ 6.0 K significantly higher than those of the constituent compound ThMo2Si2C and its related analogs.
+Under magnetic fields, the superconducting state exhibits a nearly isotropic behavior, which is attributed to strong covalent interlayer coupling.
+First-principles calculations reveal a substantial contribution from the Mo-d orbitals near the Fermi level, which exhibit several band-crossing points.
+The enhancement in TC can be attributed to the synergistic combination of the valence electron concentration and the inter-sublattice self-doping effect between the Ru2Si2 and Mo2Si2C layers.

 • Article Text